 Focusing on Clinical Work with Children, Adolescents and/or Transitional Age Youth

-The University of Michigan School of Social Work is pleased to offer the Detroit Clinical Scholars Program.
+The University of Michigan School of Social Work is pleased to offer the Detroit Clinical Scholars (DCS) Program.
 This scholarship program prepares MSW students to work with underserved racial and ethnic minority children, adolescents, and transitional age youth living with physical and behavioral health conditions.
-The SSW, in collaboration with the Detroit Wayne Mental Health Authority, will provide a specialized inter-professional behavioral health education and training program.
+The SSW, in collaboration with the Detroit Wayne Integrated Health Network, will provide a specialized inter-professional behavioral health education and training program.

 Specialized Courses and Training

-Detroit Clinical Scholars must concentrate in Interpersonal Practice and select the 16-month program.
-Scholars complete the following specialized coursework:
+Detroit Clinical Scholars complete the following specialized coursework:

 - an interdisciplinary team-based clinical decision-making course

-- mini-courses on engagement and retention of racial and ethnic minority youth and families in behavioral health and primary care settings, an evidence-based practice course in working with in working with racial and ethnic minority transitional age youth living with behavioral health conditions and their families, and an course focusing on Latino youth and their families
+- mini-courses on engagement and retention of racial and ethnic minority youth and families in behavioral health and primary care settings, an evidence based practice course in working with in working with racial and ethnic minority transitional age youth living with behavioral health conditions and their families, and a course focusing on Latino youth and their families

 - an integrated behavioral health and health policy course

-The Detroit Clinical Scholars Program also involves participating in the interdisciplinary psychotherapy training program in evidence-based practices offered at the Detroit Wayne Mental Health Authority in collaboration with the U- M SSW each term while in your field internship.
+The Detroit Clinical Scholars Program also involves participating in the interdisciplinary training program in evidence-based practices offered at the Detroit Wayne Integrated Health Network (DWIHN) in collaboration with the U- M SSW each term while in your field internship.